 How to Grow Catmint Herb Plants

 Catmint is easy to grow.
 They thrive in full sun or partial shade.
 They prefer average, well-drained soil.
-Plants are drought and heat tolerant.
+Plants are drought and heat-tolerant.
 They grow well with little attention and withstand crowding.
-Fertilizer is not usually required, except in the poorest of soils.

-After the plants have grown a few inches, pinch back the shoots to promote bushy growth.
+Then, after the plants have grown a few inches, pinch back the shoots to promote bushy growth.
 It will first bloom in mid-summer.
 After harvest, trim back the plants again.
 With luck, you will get three harvests in a season.

 Catmint plants are aggressive growers, crowding out other plants if given the chance.
 Give them plenty of space away from other plants in your garden.
 Or, surround the plants with a border edging.